 Making Smoked Chorizo & Cheese Ravioli with our family creates Organic Moments that we treasure.

 The season has arrived, and we are shifting to full-on holiday mode.
 The holidays are a super busy time for our family.
-Our weekends for the rest of 2016 are completely booked; holiday parties, sporting events, and end of semester activities have us all running in different directions with little time to spend together.
+Our weekends for the rest of the year are completely booked; holiday parties, sporting events, and end of semester activities have us all running in different directions with little time to spend together.
 So this holiday season, we teamed up with our friends at Simply Organic to celebrate Thursdays.
 We created this Smoked Chorizo and Cheese Ravioli with our family, making time to share some organic moments with one another before the craziness of the weekend begins.

 Keith loves to make homemade pasta, and he has shared that love with the kids and me.
 The kids grew up learning to make pasta with him, and it is still a fun activity that we all enjoy together.
 For this recipe, Keith was inspired by the smoky flavors of paprika; he used it in the dough to give the ravioli a beautiful hue, and in the filling (combined with some savory chorizo) to make this ravioli unique and flavorful.

 Smoked Chorizo and Cheese Ravioli is a dish that the entire family can enjoy.
 The fact that we made it together with fresh, organic ingredients makes it taste even better.
 We made a point to make extra, because it freezes well and can be warmed up over the weekend when there is no time to cook.
 That way our treasured organic moments can last all weekend long.
 This post is sponsored by our friends at Simply Organic.
 All opinions are our own.

 Visit Simply Organic to find more ways to plan your #ThursdayMoments.